-We intend to develop curious, creative, resilient, independent learners who show high levels of wellbeing and engagement.
-This will result in deeper level learning and higher rates of progress across all seven areas of learning.
+We intend to develop curious, creative, resilient, independent learners who show high levels of well-being and engagement.
+This will result in deeper level learning and higher progress rates across all seven areas of learning.
 Our children make the most progress when they are interested, engaged, fully immersed, and actively involved in their learning.
-For this reason, our curriculum is mainly planned from the children's interests; however, we incorporate a range of key themes and nonnegotiable learning experiences for all our children, and we recognise the need for a blended approach towards teaching and learning.
+For this reason, our curriculum is mainly planned from the children's interests; however, we incorporate a range of key themes and non-negotiable learning experiences for all our children, and we recognise the need for a blended approach towards teaching and learning.